notnayan/notnayan/README.md

 <h3 align="center"> ✌About Me:</h3>
 <p align="center">
-  ❤️ In a committed relationship with my keyboard. <br> 🔭 Currently working on a MERN project. <br>
+  In a committed relationship with my keyboard. <br>
   📫 You can reach me at
   <a href="mailto:nayanrajkhanalz@gmail.com" target="_blank">
     nayanrajkhanalz@gmail.com
   </a>
 </p>

 <p align="center">
   <img
     alt="tumblr-gif"